 Brazil audit court backs Eletrobras post-privatization concession payments

-The figure must be paid by Eletrobras once it is privatized, renewing its current license to operate the hydroelectric power plants for another 30 years.
-The total amount includes a so-called concession bonus seen at 25.3 billion reais.
+The concession bonus must be paid by Centrais Eletricas Brasileiras SA, as the company is formally known, once it is privatized, renewing its current license to operate the hydroelectric power plants for another 30 years.

+The approval of the concession fees was the first phase of TCU's analysis regarding the privatization process.
+Now, the audit court is required to approve the model for the privatization to be conducted.

+Brazil's government expects it to happen through a share offering by mid-2022.
+The shares would be sold on Brazil's Bovespa stock market and in the United States as American Depositary Receipts.

 ((Gabriel.Araujo2@thomsonreuters.com; +55 11 5644 7745;))